tdolby-at-uk-ibm-com/ace-keda-demo/tekton/README.md

       #value: "192.168.49.2:5000/default"
 ```
 and then the pipelines can be run as usual.
 The OpenShift Pipeline operator provides a
-web interface for the pipeline runs also, which may be an easier way to view progress.
+web interface for the pipeline runs, which may be an easier way to view progress.